rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  rock group called Picnic.
 *  It was a sold-out show.
 *  Thousands of people were expected to be there.
-*  And before the start of the concert, it appears that four gunmen in camouflage walked into
+*  And before the start of the concert, it appears that four gunmen and camouflage walked into
 *  the venue and started shooting.
 *  We started seeing videos on social media, just incredibly awful graphic footage of these
 *  men shooting concertgoers at point-blank range.